A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: Applications

-Thus, it is seen that the beam optical Hamiltonian $\mathcal{H}$ has the structure of the Dirac Hamiltonian and it is possible to study the propagation of the beam along the $z$-axis by expanding it as a series in the parameter $1/n_0$ corresponding to paraxial and higher order approximations adopting the technique of Foldy-Wouthuysen transformations applied to the Dirac Hamiltonian to expand it in a series of nonrelativistic and higher order approximations.
-It may be noted here that the Foldy-Wouthuysen transformation technique originally developed for the Dirac electron theory can be used to handle certain types of matrix evolution equations.
-The Feshbach-Villars form of the Helmholtz equation and the matrix representation of the Maxwell equations, like in \cite{Khan2005} and the present one, fall under this class of equations, which can be treated with a Foldy-Wouthuysen-like diagonalization procedure.
-A fairly detailed account of the Foldy-Wouthuysen technique in optics can be found in \cite{Khan2006,Khan2008}.
+It is seen that the Maxwell vector wave optical Hamiltonian $\widehat{\mathcal{H}}$ in Eq. (\ref{beamoptH}) has the structure of the Dirac Hamiltonian for the electron.
+The mean refractive index, $n_0$, has the coefficient matrix $\mathcal{B}$ in $\widehat{\mathcal{H}}$ analogous to the electron mass $m$ having the beta matrix as the coefficient in the Dirac Hamiltonian.
+The origin of this result can be traced to making $\mathcal{B}$ the coefficient of $\partial_z$ in Eq. (\ref{phirepeqn}) through the transformation in Eq. (\ref{phitransf}).
+Now, with $\widehat{\mathcal{H}}$ having the structure of the Dirac Hamiltonian, it is possible to study the propagation of the electromagnetic beam along the $z$-axis by expanding $\widehat{\mathcal{H}}$ as a series in the parameter $1/n_0$ corresponding to paraxial and higher order approximations adopting the Foldy-Wouthuysen transformation (FWT) technique.
+In the relativistic quantum mechanics the FWT technique is applied to expand the Dirac Hamiltonian for the electron as a series in $1/m$ corresponding to nonrelativistic and higher order approximations (Foldy and Wouthuysen, 1950; see also Bjorken and Drell, 1964).
+The FWT technique is a successive diagonalization procedure originally developed for the Dirac electron theory.
+It can be used to handle matrix evolution equations which can be rewritten in the form of the Dirac equation.
+Examples are the Feshbach-Villars form of the Klein-Gordon equation (see Bjorken and Drell, 1964), Helmholtz equation (see, {\em e.g.}, Jagannathan and Khan, 2019), and the matrix representation of the Maxwell equations (Khan, 2005; see also Appendix C in this article).
+A fairly detailed account of the FWT technique in optics can be found in (Khan, 2008).

+As an application of Eqs. (\ref{beamoptH}) we shall derive in Appendix C the MSS matrix substitution rule for transition from the Helmholtz scalar wave optics to the Maxwell vector wave optics.
+This rule was derived originally in (Mukunda et al., 1983) using the relativistic symmetry of the Maxwell equations.
+It has been rederived in (Khan, 2016b) using a four dimensional approximation of the eight dimensional representation of the Maxwell equations in Eq. (\ref{KhanRep}), essentially keeping only the four dimensional upper diagonal block along the main diagonal.
+The derivation given here is not based on any approximation.
+The rule says that whenever, an evolution operator $\mathcal{G}\left({\mbox{\boldmath $r$}}_\perp,\widehat{\wp}_\perp\right)$ is used to describe the propagation of a monochromatic paraxial beam through any ideal linear optical system in scalar wave optics, {\em i.e.},